 Bitcoin and gold are both popular hedges for inflation.
 Many people are rightly worried about their governments printing tons upon tons of fiat currency.
 Some economists strongly believe in the new heterodox “Modern Monetary Theory,” which states that large sovereign countries like the U.S. with full control over their currencies can support massive government spending on comparatively small revenue.
 Supporters of the theory often think that rapid inflation is unlikely to be caused by this kind of spending.
 However, this scenario is already happening in the U.S. and other countries around the world in similar situations.
 The inflation rate in the U.S. at the time of writing is about the same as it was in the midst of the 2008 crisis.

 Bitcoin could provide a safe haven against inflation and is debatably a better hedge against it than gold.
 Gold has been an incredibly successful inflation hedge only a few times in recent memory including the early 1980s and the 2000s.
 Bitcoin has traded in long market cycles for its entire existence, beating out inflation by a massive margin in every bull run.
-This past performance doesn’t mean that it always wins out year after year because cycles usually take longer than 1 year.
+This past performance doesn’t mean that it always wins out year after year because cycles usually take longer than one year.
 It’s also possible that this pattern could change, and it never sees an enormous bull run again.
 Bitcoin is a new and unpredictable asset compared to gold, but it could still take over as the largest store of value asset in the future.

 Advantages of Gold Over Bitcoin

 Both gold and Bitcoin are used mostly as stores of value.
 However, Bitcoin can be used for payments, and gold is a highly sought-after material in the electronics and jewelry industries.
-More than 90% of the world’s gold is held as a wealth store, either in the form of bullion or jewelry.
+More than 90% of the world’s gold supply is held as a wealth store, either in the form of bullion or jewelry.
 It’s easy to fall into the trap of thinking that only tangible things can be valuable, and Bitcoin is a fantastic counter-example of this.

 Gold has the unique property of nearly constant demand over centuries.
 It has been valued highly for a long time.
 This feature has made it an incredibly safe long-term store of value, but it’s entirely possible that the demand will decrease in the future.
 A lack of volatility can also be somewhat negative.
 Until asteroid mining is commonplace, the price of gold likely won’t suffer a devastating crash like Bitcoin.